 Youth Engaged in Sustainable Systems (YESS)

-The YESS program model is grounded in collaboration between PEI, school districts, skill centers, and local natural resource organizations as part of the Career Connect Washington system.
-YESS high school participants earn summer school credit while building their job skills and exploring careers in natural resources.
-Over their five to six weeks in the program, students’ classroom time is paired with hands-on service activities at community partner sites.
+The YESS program model is grounded in collaboration between PEI, school districts, skill centers, and local community partners.
+YESS high school participants earn school credit and a stipend while building their job skills and exploring careers in natural resources or education.
+Over their program, students’ classroom time is paired with hands-on service activities at community partner sites.

-Upon course completion, teachers provide each student with a signed “document of competency” that rates their proficiency in a variety of entry level industry-related skills.
-These documents of competency were designed by PEI with guidance from industry leaders and research on natural resource workforce development trends.
+Upon course completion, teachers provide each student with a signed “document of competency” that rates their proficiency in a variety of entry-level industry-related skills.
+These documents of competency were designed by PEI with guidance from industry leaders and research on natural resource or education workforce development trends.
 Students can use this document to craft their resumes and better articulate their skills when applying for jobs.

 Students earn: